Ontario's VLE is a safe and secure learning platform available freely to Ontario's publicly-funded school boards

 Another outstanding feature of the VLE is that it is responsive on all devices.
 This means it is mobile-friendly and displays easily and well on all screens regardless of the device age.
 If you have ever used an unresponsive device or a non mobile-friendly website, you know how frustrating it can be to scroll horizontally across the screen to read a sentence.
 Thankfully, your students don’t have to worry about that with the VLE, which lets them focus on their learning.

-The VLE’s accessibility features help ensure that all students can access learning.
+The VLE’s accessibility features help make sure that all students can access learning.
 For instance, the Accessibility Checker will let you know if the color and contrast of your font is accessible for visually impaired students or whether your text is organized correctly to allow a screen reader to function.
 There are also video tools like Video Note™ that are easy for both educators and staff to use—one of many ways you can easily differentiate for your students!
 Our Portfolio tool for documenting learning even has a mode designed for emerging readers and writers—empowering kindergarteners and other emerging readers and writers to independently document and reflect on their learning!

 Looking for resources and content?
 The VLE has got that too!
 There are several resources from the Ontario Ministry of Education for both elementary and secondary school students that were designed and built to be used in the VLE!
 There’s even a module to help prepare students for the Ontario Secondary School Literacy Test.
 If you’re interested in using these Ministry of Education resources, reach out to your Technology Enabled Learning and Teaching (TELT) Contact.